-ROLAND m English, French, German, Swedish, Dutch, Hungarian, Medieval French
+Roland m English, French, German, Swedish, Dutch, Hungarian, Polish, Medieval French

 From the Germanic elements hrod

-meaning "fame" and land
+meaning "fame" and landa

 meaning "land", though some theories hold that the second element was originally nand

 meaning "brave".
 Roland was a semi-legendary French hero whose story is told in the medieval epic La Chanson de Roland

 killed in battle with the Saracens.
 The Normans introduced this name to England.

 Rusticus m Ancient Roman

-From a Roman cognomen which meant "old" from Latin senectus
+From a Roman cognomen derived from Latin senectus

 .
 This was the name of both a Roman orator (born in Spain) and also of his son, a philosopher and statesman.
 This name also coincides with that of the Seneca